rcsilvadev/drupal-rsvp/README.md

 proper infrastructure using Docker and the powerful Makefile.

 I've developed this site using **MySQL 5.7.28**, **PHP 7.3.13**, and **Httpd 2.4.41**, in **Ubuntu 19.04*.*
+Also, please run **composer install** on the first time you will be testing the project.